 - 1 red or orange bell pepper, chopped

-- 1 cup pureed mango or mango juice to make pureed mango simply place chopped fresh or frozen mango in food processor and grind to desired consistency
+- 1 cup pureed mango or mango juice (to make pureed mango place chopped fresh or frozen mango in a food processor or blender and blend until it reaches your preferred consistency)

 - 1 can coconut milk